 Moreover, the development of product candidates for use in combination with another product or product candidate may present challenges that are not faced for single agent product candidates.
 We are developing RP1 and our other product candidates for use in combination with anti-PD-1 or anti-PD-L1 therapies and may develop RP1 or our other product candidates for use with other therapies.
 The FDA may require us to use more complex clinical trial designs in order to evaluate the contribution of each product and product candidate to any observed effects.
 It is possible that the results of these trials could show that any positive previous trial results are attributable to the combination therapy and not our product candidates.
-Moreover, following product approval, the FDA may require that products used in conjunction with each other be cross labeled for combined use.
-To the extent that we do not have rights to the other product, this may require us to work with a third party to satisfy such a requirement.
+Moreover, following product approval, the FDA may require us to work with a third party to satisfy such a requirement.
 Moreover, developments related to the other product may impact our clinical trials for the combination as well as our commercial prospects should we receive marketing approval.
 Such developments may include changes to the other product's safety or efficacy profile, changes to the availability of the approved product, and changes to the standard of care.